AspiringDSer/Date-Warehouse-Implementation-in-Snowflake/README.md

 ![ELT Architecture](https://github.com/AspiringDSer/Date-Warehouse-Implementation-in-Snowflake/assets/79289892/cde069eb-0e63-416b-8eb5-cec0709f9075)

 The ELT data architecture involves storing dataset files in Amazon S3, extracting data using SQL queries, and loading it into Snowflake.
-The loaded data is converted into source tables, and DBT is used for staging, data modeling, and managing Slowly Changing Dimensions.
+The loaded data is converted into source tables, and dbt is used for staging, data modeling, and managing Slowly Changing Dimensions.

 <a name='5.1'></a>
 ## Architecture Components

 1. **Data Extraction**: Dataset files are stored in Amazon S3.
 2. **Data Loading**: Data is extracted from S3 using SQL queries and loaded into Snowflake.
-3. **Data Transformation**: DBT is used for creating the staging layer and performing data modeling.
+3. **Data Transformation**: dbt is used for creating the staging layer and performing data modeling.
 4. **Data Modeling**: Data is modeled using Data Dimensional Modeling principles to create the data warehouse in Snowflake.
-5. **Slowly Changing Dimensions**: DBT is utilized for managing Slowly Changing Dimensions.
+5. **Slowly Changing Dimensions**: dbt is utilized for managing Slowly Changing Dimensions.
-6. **Documentation**: DBT is also used for data model documentation, ensuring the data warehouse is well-documented.
+6. **Documentation**: dbt is also used for data model documentation, ensuring the data warehouse is well-documented.
-7. **Version Control**: GitHub is used for version control to track changes to DBT projects and collaborate with team members.
+7. **Version Control**: GitHub is used for version control to track changes to dbt projects and collaborate with team members.

 <a name='5.2'></a>
 ## Analytical Tool